CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/huang-lccdmamba-2025/index.md

   various dimensions will not be lost during feature restoration.
-Experiments have been conducted on WHU-CD, LEVIR-CD, and GVLM datasets, and the results demonstrate that LCCDMamba achieves F1 scores of 94.18%, 91.68%, and 87.14%, respectively, outperforming all the models compared.
+Experiments have been conducted on WHU-CD, LEVIR-CD, and GVLM datasets, and the results demonstrate that LCCDMamba achieves F1 scores of 94.18%, 91.68%, and 87.14%, respectively, outperforming all the models compared.</div>
 tags:
 - Remote sensing
 - Land cover change detection